Javascript

 yarn is an example of a Dependency, Package Management, and Build Tool.
 It's a program written in javascript that helps you to manage and run javascript code.

-run the following command from a terminal:
+To install yarn run the following command from a terminal:

 npm install --global yarn